Congratulations to our 2019 T-CART Grant Recipients!

-The Office of the Provost and Information Systems are excited to announce the 2019 Technology-engaged Creative Activity, Research, and Teaching (T-CART) Grant Program.
+In the Fall, the Office of the Provost and Information Systems will announce the 2020 Technology-engaged Creative Activity, Research, and Teaching (T-CART) Grant Program.
 This joint grant program provides funding for Faculty summer projects to explore new and existing technologies with the potential to enhance teaching, scholarly, and creative work.
-This is the opportunity for Faculty to delve into a range of technologies, devices, and software and to integrate them into their work.
+It is an opportunity for Faculty to delve into a range of technologies, devices, and software and to integrate them into their work.

 T-CART includes two grants: the annual Summer Technology Exploration Program (STEP) grants, and the inaugural year of Summer WakerMaker Faculty Fellow grants for the new WakerSpace.
 The WakerMaker Faculty Fellow is a new grant program which will be awarded to Faculty to explore technology that exists in the new WakerSpace.
 The STEP grant program will consider all new and existing technologies.